 Finding the Best Treatment Approach

-Myeloma can't be cured; therefore, the goals of myeloma treatment are to:
+Myeloma is not curable but it is treatable.
+The goals of myeloma treatment are to:

 - Reduce symptoms